magoo/risk-measurement/content/en/docs/intro/risk.md

 - The amount of customers that may, or may not, churn from an incident.
 - The amount of time fixing a vulnerability.

 When impact is a simple value-at-rest, like a bank account... it can simply be represented by that value.
-When impact behaves probabilistically, we can resort to writing code as a [monte carlo](/docs/risk/monte-carlo) simulation.
+When impact behaves probabilistically, we can resort to writing code as a [Monte Carlo](/docs/risk/monte-carlo) simulation.

 It's OK to _assume_ that a scenario will take place and focus on studying its impact, just like it's OK to assume that an incident is bad enough to warrant a study of its causes.